 Here are some tips on how to barbecue delicious meat:

-- Choose a variety of high-quality smoking chunks that complements the natural flavor of your meat.
+- Choose a variety of wood chunks for smoking that complements the natural flavor of your meat.

 - Add a bowl or pan of water to help stabilize the temperature and prevent your meat from drying out.